georgeglessner/blog/_posts/2019-12-12-install-pihole-on-raspberry-pi.markdown

 </figure>

 ## Adding Additional Block Lists
 Once logged in to the PiHole GUI, go to Settings -> Blocklists.
 Here you will see all of the blocklists currently installed.
-There are many resources online providing you with blocklists for all sort of different blocking scenarios.
+There are many resources online providing you with blocklists for all sorts of different blocking scenarios.
 One of my favorite lists is `https://dbl.oisd.nl`.
 You can find out more information about this blocklist [here](https://www.reddit.com/r/oisd_blocklist/comments/dwxgld/dbloisdnl_internets_1_domain_blocklist/).
 Once you have added the lists you want, click "Save and Update".
 PiHole will update and add the new lists.
 <figure>
   <img src="{{site.baseurl}}/assets/add-blocklist-pihole.png" alt="PiHole Dashboard">
 </figure>